On the Steady State of Continuous Time Stochastic Opinion Dynamics with Power Law Confidence: Main Results on the Opinion Dynamics Model

-In the discrete time case, it was shown in \cite{baccelli2015pairwise} that, for $\alpha>2$, the dynamics is unstable in that the distribution of opinion differences is not tight, a phenomenon that can be interpreted as {\em opinion polarization}.
-Still in discrete time, if $0\le \alpha <2$, then there is a stationary regime for opinion differences, a phenomenon which can be seen as a {\em weak} form of {\em consensus}.
+When there are no random additive self-beliefs, the opinion independent interaction, discrete-time case, was studied by Fagnani and Zampieri \cite{fagnani2008randomized}.
+The stationary solution was studied using a Markov process analysis.
+In the opinion dependent interaction case, such as the bounded-confidence model \cite{hegselmann2002opinion, como2011scaling, acemoglu2014state, baccelli2015pairwise}, there are no known explicit stationary solutions to the best of our knowledge.
+In the discrete-time case with i.i.d. additive self-beliefs, it was shown in \cite{baccelli2015pairwise} that, for $\alpha>2$, the dynamics with such self-beliefs is unstable.
+This means that the distribution of opinion distance is not tight, a phenomenon that can be interpreted as {\em opinion polarization}.
+If $0\le \alpha <2$, then there is a unique stationary regime for opinion distances, a situation which is interpreted in \cite{baccelli2015pairwise} as a weak form of consensus.